Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

-The microbes that naturally exist in permafrost aren’t just ancient—they’re essential.
+The microbes that naturally exist in permafrost are ancient but essential.
 They help manage soil health, process nutrients, and keep ecosystems in balance.
 But thawing ground is flipping that balance on its head.
 Some microbes are vanishing, while others are multiplying faster than ecosystems can handle.

 When the microbial community shifts, the whole Arctic food web can get thrown out of whack.
 New microbes may dominate, soil nutrients could deplete or over-accumulate, and native plants might lose the support systems they’ve evolved to depend on.
 From the tiniest fungi to the biggest caribou, the ripple effects could be massive.